mebtte/cicada/readme.md

 <details>
   <summary>Why can't play next music on iOS/iPadOS automatically ?</summary>

-Because safari unsupport PWA on iOS/iPadOS, there is a plan to develop a App but it is uncertain.
+Because compatibility of PWA is broken on iOS/iPadOS, there is a plan to develop a App for iOS/iPadOS but it is uncertain.

 </details>